 A night in December wouldn't be complete without hot chocolate.
 It pairs perfectly with my Christmas tee from Sweet Baton Rouge.

 I sat down on the couch with my HC, a cheesy Christmas movie (A Holiday Engagement), and my laptop to get some photo prints ordered and write this post (whooaaa.
 So meta).

 And then this mama was ready for bed.

 And that's a wrap on my Monday.

 Thanks for sticking with me.
 I know my life isn't crazy exciting, but it's always fun to peak into someone's day!
 What does a normal day look like for you??!
-Let us know in the comments.
-And if you like posts like this, let us know.
-Courtney can share a typical day for her, too, once that doesn’t involve changing a newborn’s diaper 15 times a day!
+Let me know in the comments!